aave/aave-js/README.md

-# Aave.js - Decentralized finance Javascript library
+# aave-js - Decentralized finance Javascript library

 JavaScript library to connect with the APIs of the [Aave](https://aave.com) ecosystem.